bkil/secuchart/data/_doc/1-about_project.md

 > Copyright &copy; 2022-2024 bkil &amp; contributors

-## How to edit the chart, existing grid
+## How to edit existing cells within the chart

-Use the **Edit chart** button, click cells and do changes.
+Use the **Edit chart** button, click the grid and make some changes.

+After you are done, click **Review edits** and copy &amp; paste the content of the box showing the commands with the difference.
+You have two choices to proceed:

+* If you are an experienced software developer, run the displayed snippet in a shell at the root of the cloned git repository, create a commit with the changes and open a pull/merge request.
-Then when done click **Review edits** and either from the displayed script run create a commit and a pull/merge request if you know how, or copy-paste the entire box content as message in the Matrix room mentioned above, including the ``` markers at top and bottom, and one of the maintainers will merge the change.
+* Otherwise just paste in the output as a text message in the Matrix room mentioned above, including the ``` markers at the top and bottom, and one of the maintainers will merge the change.